UniExeterRSE/intro-version-control/_episodes/09_recording_changes_revisited.md

 > ### Exercise
 >
-> We will want to create more 'good practice' files as we go through this course,
+> We may want to create more 'good practice' files as we go through this course,
 > so let's prepare by moving `Commit-good-practice.md` to a directory called
 > `Good-practice-guides` in the root folder of the repository.
 Make this directory
 > and then create a commit that moves `Commit-good-practice.md` to this